djipco/webmidi/website/api/classes/Input.md

 You can resume execution of callbacks registered with [`EventEmitter.ANY_EVENT`](EventEmitter#ANY_EVENT) by passing [`EventEmitter.ANY_EVENT`](EventEmitter#ANY_EVENT) to `unsuspendEvent()`.
-Beware that this will not resume all callbacks but only those registered with `EventEmitter.ANY_EVENT`.
-While this may seem counter-intuitive,it allows the selective unsuspension of global listeners while leaving other callbacks alone.
+Beware that this will not resume all callbacks but only those registered with [`EventEmitter.ANY_EVENT`](EventEmitter#ANY_EVENT).
+While this may seem counter-intuitive, it allows the selective unsuspension of global listeners while leaving other callbacks alone.

   **Parameters**